Pandaqi/Pandaqi-Studio/pandaqi-studio/content/kingseat/_index.md

 ---
-# draft: true

 type: "single"
 gamepage: true
 boardgame: true

 title: "Kingseat"
-headerTitle: "Kingseat | A social hidden role game for large groups, playable without a table."
+headerTitle: "A social hidden role game for large groups, playable without a table"
 blurb: "A fast and simple hidden role game, with simultaneous turns and no player elimination, and even without table or chairs."

-fullHeaderImg: "kingseat_header"
-headerImg: "kingseat_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true